 As leaders of performance there are tensions we need to work with.
 In doing so we’re looking to find the best possible balance point.

-On my travels over the last few weeks I’ve seen examples of the good, bad and ugly.
+Over the years I’ve seen examples of the good, bad and ugly.
 And I’ve noticed 7 interrelated and overlapping truths that represent some of the uncomfortable truth of leading performance: